-Congratulations to Nadine Poirier of Moncton, winner of the Kawasaki Vulcan 900 Classic.
+Congratulations to Rejean Cormier of Dieppe, N.B., winner of the 2018 Kawasaki Z650 .
 Enjoy your new ride!

 The Rino Fournier Memorial Award is presented to a male rider who travels the greatest distance to attend the festival.
 A close friend of Ben’s, Rino made several trips from his Moncton home to Laconia and the west coast.
 His grandson Matt Hicks was strapped to the back of his grandfather’s Harley before he could walk.
 Rino passed away from cancer a few years ago, and Matt chose to honour his memory by purchasing his own ride in 2010.

 So if you’ve come quite a ways to be here, drop by the registration desk to submit your name for consideration.
 This award is also presented during the Awards Breakfast.